`The peculiar risk lay in the possibility of

 the beautiful race that I already knew.

 `Then came troublesome doubts.
-Why had the Morlocks taken my
+Why had the Morlocks

 Time Machine?
 For I felt sure it was they who had taken it.